 Student inquiries should be submitted by opening a case with Cal Student Central.

 Additional student information can be found at: studentbilling.berkeley.edu

 If you are a UC Berkeley Employee:

-Faculty and staff employees can establish and revise their salary direct deposit instructions through the Human Capital Management (HCM) system.
-An employee’s salary direct deposit bank information entered in HCM is automatically linked to the Berkeley Financial System (BFS) deposit information for the employee.
-Reimbursements (e.g. travel, entertainment, miscellaneous business expenses) and other non-salary payments issued through BFS will be directly deposited to the same bank account as that maintained for salary in HCM.
-When employees update their salary direct deposit banking information in HCM, the information will also be updated in BFS for reimbursement purposes.
+Faculty and staff employees can establish and revise their salary direct deposit instructions through UCPath Online by navigating to Employee Actions > Income and Taxes > Direct Deposit.
+An employee’s salary direct deposit bank information entered in UCPath Online is automatically linked to the Berkeley Financial System (BFS) deposit information for the employee.
+Reimbursements (e.g. travel, entertainment, miscellaneous business expenses) and other non-salary payments issued through BFS will be directly deposited to the same primary bank account as that maintained for salary in UCPath Online.
+When employees update their salary direct deposit banking information in UCPath Online, the information will also be updated in BFS for reimbursement purposes.
 No additional action is required by the employee or department when an employee wants salary and reimbursements to be directly deposited to the same bank account.